 Take our native birds.
 Failure to protect them and draw them into our gardens results in an unfavorable pest population, which then leads to the destruction of food and ornamental crops.
 Want to do your part?
 Here’s how to manage garden pests on your property by planting for native birds, using some of our best-known and valuable birds as examples.

 5 Native Birds & What Plants Attract Them

-1. Northern Cardinal: These beloved crimson birds consumer large amounts of beetles, grasshoppers, leafhoppers, stinkbugs, and snails, so if you want them to do their job, you have to give them what they need.
+These beloved crimson birds consume large amounts of beetles, grasshoppers, leafhoppers, stinkbugs, and snails, so if you want them to do their job, you have to give them what they need.
 Plant sunflowers, elderberries, and serviceberries — cardinals love plucking these nutritious seeds and fruits.
 And guess what?
 Grosbeaks and tanagers like the same kinds of plants, so you’re getting a 3-for-1 kind of deal.